Flying a Drone in Helsinki - Learn the Basics

 The Operation Subcategory

-This article focuses on the EU’s drone subcategory A1, which is the most basic and least restrictive category within the Open Category, which covers most recreational and low-risk commercial drone operations.
-The drones must weigh less than 900 grams.
-The majority of travellers’ drones are light so this subcategory is suitable for recreational flying.
+This article focuses on the EU’s drone subcategory A1, the most basic and least restrictive category within the Open Category.
+This category covers most recreational and low-risk commercial drone operations.
+Drones must weigh less than 900 grams, and since most travellers’ drones are light, this subcategory is suitable for recreational flying.

-The category primarily includes C0 and C1 rated drones, as well as homemade drones that meet the specified requirements.
+This category primarily includes C0- and C1-rated, homemade drones that meet the specified requirements.
 Due to their lightweight nature, these drones can be flown over occasional individuals.
 However, drones weighing more than 250 grams must not be operated in areas where people are likely to congregate.

 Registration and License

-It is mandatory to register a drone in the EU if it weighs more than 250 grams or has a camera.
-If you live in the EU, you need to register it in your country of residence and the registration in valid in all EASA Member States (the EU countries).
-If you travel outside the EU to Finland, you need to register the drone in the first EASA State you plan to fly the drone.
-Once you are registered in your host EASA Member State, this will be valid across the rest of EASA Member States.
+Registering a drone in the EU is mandatory if it weighs more than 250 grams or has a camera.
+If you live in the EU, you must register it in your country of residence, and the registration is valid in all EASA Member States (the EU countries).
+If you travel outside the EU to Finland, you must register the drone in the first EASA State where you plan to fly the drone.
+Once registered in your host EASA Member State, this will be valid across the rest of EASA Member States.
 You don’t need to register in another EASA Member State again.

 Additionally, depending on your drone’s weight and features, you may need to pass an online exam to demonstrate basic competency.
-Keep in mind that there are specific exemptions, and the requirements vary depending on the drone category.
+Remember that there are specific exemptions, and the requirements vary depending on the drone category.
 Please refer to droneinfo.fi for the latest information on registration and exam requirements for your specific drone.

 Read more about registering a drone in Finland.